WaffleGnome/BattleFieldRemake/README.md

 =================
 This site was made as an [challenge](http://www.codecademy.com/groups/html-projects/discussions/51e3305e9c4e9d6b630069a8) example for the codecademy group [Web Development Tutorials](http://www.codecademy.com/groups/html-projects)

-For best quality and full effects use chrome, Firefox is ok but lacks some effects.
+For best quality and full effects use chrome, Firefox is ok but lacks some effects. <br>

 To view the site just click on:<br>
 [THE GITHUB VERSION](https://rawgithub.com/WaffleGnome/BattleFieldRemake/master/intro.html) or  [THE DROPBOX VERSION](https://dl.dropboxusercontent.com/u/161826274/mySites/bf3REMAKE/intro.html) of the site.